Apply to CTRD

-The training grant supports three or four predoctoral positions with stipend levels set by NIH (currently $22,032).
+The training grant supports three or four predoctoral positions with stipend levels set by NIH (currently $22,476).
 Appointments are generally for one year with the possibility but not the expectation of renewal.
 Decisions regarding renewal will be based on progress reports written by the trainee, mentor evaluations, and records of achievement (publications, presentations at conferences and meetings, awards).
-To apply for a pre-doctoral line, you will need first to gain admission to an affiliated department or program (Biology, Chemistry, Psychological and Brain Sciences, Gender Studies, Neuroscience, Medical Sciences) and then to submit the CTRD application form via email.
+To apply for pre-doctoral support, you will need first to gain admission to an affiliated department or program (Anthropology, Biology, Chemistry, Psychological and Brain Sciences, Gender Studies, Neuroscience, Neuroscience, Medical Sciences) and then to submit the online CTRD application form.
 Preference will be given to more advanced students who have been admitted to candidacy and are affiliated with the training faculty, but unusually talented students at the beginning of their graduate careers will also be considered.

 The criteria for selection for both the pre- and postdoctoral positions will include GREs, academic record, letters of recommendation, and evidence of productive research experience, which may include presentations at scientific meetings, publications, and research grants.
 In addition, we will consider a brief plan of research.